 - An external prismatic calcitic layer

-- A middle layer: a mixture of calciteand aragonite where the aragonitic line is found
+- A middle layer: interface between calcite and aragonite called the aragonite line

 - An internal layer: aragonitic flat “tablets” running parallel to the shell, bonded to the organic matter